jthieffry/asaca-notes/Simple Storage Service.md

     - Initially OFF.
 Can be enabled if the bucket doesn't have period in its name and have compatible DNS naming.
     - Leverages AWS Network to transfer more quickly from a remote upload location to a bucket destination, using Edge location as entrypoint.
     - Only need to go to public internet when accessing the Edge Location.

+## Key Management Service (KMS)

+* Regional and Public Service - Create, Store and Manage Keys (Symmetric and assymetric).
+* Can do cryptographic operations (encrypt, decrypt, etc.).
+* Keys never leave KMS - Provides FIPS 140-2(L2).
+* KMS Keys are logical (ID, Date, policy, desc. & state) and backed by physical key material.
+* They are generated or imported and can be used for up to 4kb of data.
+* KMS can generate data keys (Data Encryption Keys - DEKs) that can works on > 4kb.
+* It will generate a plaintext version for immediate use and that would be discarded, and a ciphertext version.
+* The client (either user or AWS service of example), will use the plaintext key to encrypt data, then discard that plaintext, then store the encrypted key with data.
+* KMS Keys are isolated to a region and never leave.
+There is two types: AWS Owned (works in the BG) and customer owned.
+* Customer owner can be AWS managed or customer managed keys.
+Customer managed keys are more configurable.
+* KMS keys support rotation, rotated keys are known as backing keys, and we can set aliases.
+* Key policies are resource policies on the key.
+Every key has one !
+To use a key, we need the combination of the key policies + IAM policies or Grants.

+## Object Encryption in S3

+* Buckets themselves aren't encrypted.
+Their objects are.
+Encryption at rest.
+* Two types of encryption: Client-side encryption and Server-side encryption.
+* In client side encryption, the client is responsible for the whole crypto stack: manages the keys, do the crypto operations, and upload the encrypted data to S3 directly.
+* In Server side encryption, we have three different type:
+    - Server-side encryption with Customer provided keys (SSE-C)
+    - Server-side encryption with Amazon S3-Managed Keys (SSE-S3)
+    - Server-side encryption with KMS Keys stored in KMS (SSE-KMS)
+* For SSE-C, the customer is responsible of the keys.
+When he uploads data to S3, he uploads the plaintext document and the key to be used along with the encryption.
+S3 gathers it, encrypts the document with the key provided, creates a hash of the key, then stores the encrypted document with the hash and discard the key.
+For decryption, user needs to submit the key used and S3 will decrypt the document and send back.
+* For SSE-S3, customer simply uploads the plaintext data.
+AWS will generate a root key (user has no control over).
+For every objects uploaded, S3 will generate a new key (user has no control over) that will be used to encrypt the data.
+Root key will encrypt that key and the encrypted key with the encrypted data will be stored.
+Plaintext key is discarded.
+* For SSE-KMS, it's like SSE-S3 but the Root key is actually a KMS one.
+Either a AWS-Managed key if we don't specify, or a customer managed one.
+* SSE-C we have full control of our keys but we delegate the encryption/decryption (CPU) process to S3.
+* SSE-S3 is usually the default encryption method, but we don't have any control over the cryptography process (i.e. rotation schedule, etc.).
+It also means that a S3 admin can decrypt the data at will. *SSE-S3 uses AES256 for the cryptographic aspect algorith.*
+* SSE-KMS has the added benefit over SSE-S3 that it provides role separation.
+If we uses a customer managed KMS keys, then we control the rotation and the permission, meaning who can decrypt our data.
+In heavily regulated environment, this might be necessary.
+* We can also set a bucket default encryption.
+This is just a default, it means that if we don't specify anything, this encryption (or not) process will be used.